oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request.md

 ## Upgrade Python Dependencies

-By using GitHub's own [setup-python](https://github.com/actions/setup-python) Action we can easily install our required Python version on the runner and configure dependency caching.
+By using GitHub's own [setup-python](https://github.com/actions/setup-python) action we can easily install our required Python version on the runner and configure dependency caching.
 Once the Python runtime has been set up we just need to call `pip-tools` to upgrade all dependencies: